ccammack/ccammack.com/content/posts/create-or-expand-a-zfs-mirror-in-freebsd/index.md

 3    freebsd-zfs    4196352 1949327360 zfs0
 {{< /highlight >}}

-The last column in the output lists the automatically generated GPT labels for each of the three partitions on drive ada**0**, which is why the installer appended a **0** to the end of each GPT label.
+The last column in the output lists the automatically generated GPT labels for each of the three partitions on drive `ada0`, which is why the installer appended a `0` to the end of each GPT label.

-Since the new drive has been assigned the device node ada**1**, run the command again and pipe the output into **sed** to replace the last **0** on each line with a **1** to generate new GPT label names for the new drive.
+Since the new drive has been assigned the device node `ada1`, run the command again and pipe the output into `sed` to replace the last `0` on each line with a `1` to generate new GPT label names for the new drive.

 {{< highlight txt >}}
 # gpart backup ada0 | sed -r 's/(^[[:digit:]].*)0/\11/'